 Multiple COVID-19 variants of concern have been identified in California and Orange County.
 The delta variant is currently the predominant variant present in the county.
 The Alpha, Beta, Gamma, Lambda,and Mu variants have also been seen, but are currently all less commonly identified than the Delta strain.
 The current variant epidemiology in Orange County can be found here.

 Surveillance for COVID-19 Variants in Orange County

-OCHCA is working with providers to assure prompt identification of suspect and confirmed variant cases.
+OCHCA is working with clinical laboratories and healthcare providers to assure prompt identification of suspect and confirmed variant cases.
 OCHCA requests that clinical laboratories in Orange County submit all COVID-19 positive PCR specimens with Ct value <30 for genomic sequencing to the OCHCA Laboratory.
-Health care providers are requested to promptly report and submit nasopharyngeal specimens to OCHCA for possible whole genome sequencing from any individuals with SARS-CoV-2 virus infection who meet any of the following criteria:
+Healthcare providers are requested to promptly report and submit nasopharyngeal specimens to OCHCA for possible whole genome sequencing from any individuals with SARS-CoV-2 virus infection who meet any of the following criteria: